Next Week, You Will Get To Taste The All Time Summer Favorite "Karnıyarık"

 We bet that you will also love this meal.

-You can now order online the COMFORT KETO summer "Menu 3" for the week of June 13.
+You can now order online the COMFORT KETO summer "Menu 3" scheduled for delivery on June 20.

 Please follow the link to check out the menu details and place your online order: